MicrosoftDocs/dynamics-365-project-operations/articles/pro/proforma-invoicing/confirm-proforma-invoice-sales.md

         <tr>
             <td width="216" rowspan="3" valign="top">
                 <p>
-                    Invoicing an Eexpense transaction that was edited to reduce the quantity.
+                    Invoicing an expense transaction that was edited to reduce the quantity.
                 </p>
             </td>